OpenSpace/OpenSpace-Docs/how-to/html-controls-setup/index.md

   let intervalIds = [];

   //the button-updating function:
-  //takes in the button id to be updated and the Openspace Topic to subscribe to
+  //takes in the button id to be updated and the OpenSpace Topic to subscribe to
-  //this was adapted from an example from the Openspace team function updateButtonStyle(buttonId, topic) {
+  //this was adapted from an example from the OpenSpace team function updateButtonStyle(buttonId, topic) {
     topic.iterator().next().then(function(it) {
     const enabled = it.value.Value;